pompidou/queue-buffer/README.md

 -	'lastComesFirst'		-> the functions queue is handled non-chronologically, everytime the queue moves on, the latest function added to the queue gets called next
 -	'onlyConsiderLast'		-> once the queue moves on the latest function added to the queue gets called next, and the remaining queued functions are removed from the queue (ignored)

-Two example functions which could be queued:
+Three example functions which could be queued:

 	// first argument needs to be the function which moves onto the next in queue var myAsyncFunction = function(callNextInQueue) {